 Section 13: Conclusion

-The ESMPs should include metrics that are tied to the ESMP proposals, such as achievement dates, improvements to reliability metrics such as SAIDI and SAIFI, increase in DER hosting capacity, GHG emissions reductions, and the use of DERMS.
+The ESMPs should include additional reporting metrics that are tied to the ESMP proposals, such as achievement dates, improvements to reliability reporting metrics such as SAIDI and SAIFI, increase in DER hosting capacity, GHG emissions reductions, power quality, smart inverter controls, and the use of distributed energy resource management systems (DERMS).

-The metrics proposed in the ESMPs should all include specific metrics and quantification methods for determining the incremental impact of proposed investments.
-For example, the EDCs should explain in detail how resilience will be measured, how the EDCs will identify which customers benefit, and how incremental impacts of greenhouse gas emissions will be determined.
+The reporting metrics proposed in the ESMPs should include specific metrics and quantification methods for determining the incremental impact of proposed investments.
+For example, the ESMPs should explain in detail how resilience will be measured, how the EDCs will identify which customers benefit, and how incremental impacts of greenhouse gas emissions will be determined.

 The reporting metrics proposed in the ESMPs should identify the incremental impacts of the proposed EDC investments, and should describe how the EDCs will measure those incremental impacts.

-The metrics proposed in the ESMPs should include sufficient detail to enable review and implementation, including definitions.
+The reporting metrics proposed in the ESMPs should include sufficient detail to enable review and implementation, including definitions.
 For example, the ESMPs should clearly define “major ESMP infrastructure projects,” including the categories such investments fall in.

-As the EDCs are measuring net benefits for their filing with the DPU:
+As the EDCs are assessing net benefits for their filing with the DPU:

-The costs and benefits included should be identified up-front.
-The EDCs should begin with the cost-effectiveness tests used for energy efficiency, but should also include safety, security, reliability of service, affordability, equity, and reductions in greenhouse gas emissions.
+The types of costs and benefits to be included in the net benefits analysis (i.e., the cost-effectiveness “test”) should be identified up-front.
+The EDCs should begin with the cost-effectiveness tests used in Massachusetts for energy efficiency, but should also include safety, security, reliability of service, affordability, equity, and reductions in greenhouse gas emissions.

-All benefits and costs should be compared with a reference case which is based on forecasts of clearly justified investments.
+All benefits and costs should be compared with a reference case that includes all the EDC investments that have already been installed or are in the process of being installed.
+In other words, the reference case should exclude all newly proposed investments. .

-Alternative cases should be designed to evaluate the net benefits of incremental investment projects, relative to the reference case, and each incremental project should ideally be evaluated and justified on its own merits.
-These incremental projects should be compared against alternative projects, which may include non-wires alternatives.
+Alternative cases should be designed to evaluate the net benefits of incremental, newly proposed investment projects, relative to the reference case, and each incremental, newly proposed project should ideally be evaluated and justified on its own merits.
+These incremental projects should be compared against alternative options, including incremental DERs and NWAs.
 If it is not practical to evaluate each incremental project, then some projects should be bundled into logical groupings of interrelated projects.

 The benefits should seek to identify the locational benefits of different siting options within each service territory.